The Ultimate Jerk Chicken Recipe for a Family of 4: Our Secret to Island Flavor

 Our Secret Weapon: The Perfect Jerk Marinade

 • Scotch bonnet peppers are the heart of real jerk flavor.
-These little peppers pack a serious punch.
+Oh, and those little peppers?
+Don’t make the size of them fool you – they bring the heat!

 • Allspice is the star spice in jerk marinade.
 We love using fresh allspice berries when we can find them.
 Dried thyme also adds a wonderful smell and taste.